FedericoTorres233/challenge-webapp/README.md

 # Smart Contract Challenge Webapp

-## Webapp that lets you query the amount of ETH in the pool
+Webapp that lets you query the amount of ETH in the **[ETHPool](https://github.com/FedericoTorres233/challenge "Go to Ethpool source code")**

 ### **Try it [here!](https://ethpoolchallenge.herokuapp.com/ "Let's go!")**